Alcoholism by Country Statistics

 There is also the issue of underage drinking, where the age group of the population drinking is less than the agreed age.
 This is what contributes to a high adult drinking as they started young.

-For example, in Madagascar, 65% of adult drinkers have had a heavy session of consuming alcohol for most of their lives.
+For example, in Madagascar, 65% of adult drinkers have had a binge drinking session instead of reduced usage over longer time periods.

 On the contrary, in many countries in South Asia and Africa, this was the case for not more than five per cent of drinkers.
 Even in European countries, there are big disparities between regions.

-For instance, in Italy, just six per cent of adult drinkers had a heavy session of consuming alcohol in contrast to almost half in Ireland.
+For instance, in Italy, just six per cent of adult drinkers had a drinking session in contrast to almost half in Ireland.

 Spain has 20 per cent, 42 per cent in Belgium and one third in France and UK.